CDR

 COR-01

-Air cargo, intermodal, and major distribution facilities along the Rickenbacker International Airport logistics zone and the Norfolk Southern intermodal terminal — heavy dock-door cycle counts and high seasonal volume.
+Air cargo, intermodal, and major distribution facilities along the Rickenbacker International Airport logistics zone and the Norfolk Southern intermodal terminal.
+Many facilities in this corridor operate multiple dock positions, warehouse doors, trailer restraints, dock seals, and high-cycle commercial door systems.

 COR-02

-Licking County / New Albany / Etna / Pataskala / Newark Corridor
+New Albany / Etna / Pataskala / Newark

 COR-03